Mimmi Kotka

-Lill Maria Kotka (called Mimmi Kotka; born 12 July 1981) is a Swedish athlete who specialized in ultrarunning.
+Mimmi Kotka; (born 12 July 1981) is a Swedish athlete who specialized in ultrarunning.

 Running career

 In a 2016 interview, Kotka talked about her running background: "I have always loved outdoor life and kept active with skiing, biking, hiking, diving, yoga but not running.
 But in 2010, I signed up to run Lidingöloppet as a challenge and got obsessed with trail running while practicing for it.
 That was my thing!
 Then I took it easy in 2012, 2013, and in January 2014, I decided to go all in.
 Train more focused.
 It was a little too focused in 2015.
 I ran a lot and got injured.
 In 2016, I took it easier, and now I seem to have found a formula that works.
 It is more fun than ever to run, and my body thrives."

 Kotka's major claim to fame is winning the 101 km Ultra-Trail Courmayeur-Champex-Chamonix (CCC) in Chamonix, France, in 2016 by a margin of almost half an hour and the 121 km Ultra-Trail Sur les Traces des Ducs de Savoie (TDS) in the same location, and in 2017, by almost two hours and a half, improving the previous course record from 2015 by 46 minutes.

 For some years, Kotka suffered from RED-S relative energy deficiency in sport (RED-S), getting back to normal form at the beginning of 2021.